izha135/Mazes/README.md

 labeled as the start and end tile.
 The start tile is labeled black and the end tile is labeled red.

+#### Efficiency

+* When using Kruskal's algorithm for larger mazes, (width of more than around 50 tiles on a side) it will take a number of seconds to generate the maze since we did not try to make that method as efficient as possible.

 ---

 ### Known Bugs List